 If you are facing homelessness, please contact the Office of Homeless Services, Prevention, Diversion, and Intake Unit to find out what services are available to you.

-If you would like more information about EHV’s or homelessness assistancee programs, please contact the City of Philadelphia’s Office of Homeless Services by using one of the three options listed below:
+If you would like more information about EHV’s or homelessness assistance programs, please contact the City of Philadelphia’s Office of Homeless Services by using one of the two options listed below:

 If you are experiencing domestic violence, help is available!
 Call the citywide, 24-hour Philadelphia Domestic Violence Hotline (1-866-723-3014) anytime for crisis intervention, safety planning, resources and referrals.
 All calls are free, confidential and anonymous.
 Hotline counselors can help connect you with free services in the Philadelphia area, including emergency housing, legal services, behavioral health services and other resources.
 More information here: https://www.womenagainstabuse.org/get-help/pdvh